 “All our final decisions are made in a state of mind that is not going to last.” – Marcel Proust

 Don’t pay too much attention to your own judgments of what is good or bad writing, when it comes to your own content.

 Although it’s easy to be hard on yourself, conversely, something you think is great right now might seem only average to you in the future.

 Embracing “good enough” allows you to finish a project so you have a starting place to grow from — regardless of your current opinions about it.

 As long as you aim for producing something meaningful, making mistakes is not a reason not to publish.

-If you find a mistake later on, you can always fix it (if possible) and learn from it (always possible).
+If you find a mistake later on that you missed during proofreading and editing, you can always fix it (if possible) and learn from it (always possible).

 And when you do look back at a piece of older content and can’t find anything to improve, it’ll become an evergreen part of your portfolio.

 Start writing today to build your own thing

 If you can get past doubt and criticism — from within and without — you can build something of your own.